 Charlevoix Michigan boasts some of the best beaches found on the Great Lakes.
-Located on the shores of Lake Charlevoix and Lake Michigan, Charlevoix has numerous beaches and easy to access to boat launches on these beautiful fresh water lakes.
-The beaches in Charlevoix are free, most pet friendly, and open to the public.
+Located on the shores of Lake Charlevoix and Lake Michigan, Charlevoix has numerous beaches and easy access to boat launches on these beautiful freshwater lakes.
+The beaches in Charlevoix are free, most are pet friendly and open to the public.
 There are also two state parks located close to town, some restrictions may apply for entry.
 From family-oriented beaches with snack shacks to desolate dunes for getting away from it all, you will find your favorite beach in Charlevoix!

 Remote and rustic beach and dune area, this beach is a favorite for locals.
 With picturesque views of Lake Michigan, this nature preserve has numerous hiking trails, disc golf course, and great cross country skiing trails available.

 For information about water safety on Lake Michigan, click here.

 Named Depot Beach for the adjacent historic train depot, this beach features restrooms, stand up paddle board rentals, and a pavilion.
 Make sure to see the incredible garden near the depot!

 Families love Ferry Beach as the sandy swimming area gradually deepens.
 Playground, concession, restrooms, picnic area, stand up paddle board rentals, and pavilions make a day at the beach fun and easy!